Your cover letter is the introduction to your CV.

 This sentence introduction is considered to be vague in the recruitment world.
 By using this, you give the reader the impression that you are low in confidence and that you are not sure about what you are talking about.

-Example: It has to be either ‘I believe’ or ‘I am confident’.
+Example: It has to be either ‘I believe’ or ‘I am confident.
 As a candidate, you need to be confident and maintain clarity in speech.
 This will help the recruiter to understand you and reflect you as a sure-footed and steady individual.

 Call me at…

-This is a phrase which most people use in their cover letters to make sure that the employer calls them once they have decided to select them for the job position they have applied for.
+This is a phrase that most people use in their cover letters to make sure that the employer calls them once they have decided to select them for the job position they have applied for.